kalkin/git-log-viewer/docs/Home.md

-Welcome to the pygit-viewer wiki!
+Welcome to the Git Log Viewer wiki!